• Menu

 1. Visa Matters: Ensure you’re on the right visa.
 Research the options available for long-term stays and remote work.
 Depending on your country of residence, Japan visas can be easy or difficult to get.

-2. Get Connected- Use Airalo e-SIMS for reliable and affordable cell phone data with an easy to use interface.
+2. Get Connected with Airalo e-SIMS- Use Airalo e-SIMS for reliable and affordable cell phone data with an easy to use interface.

 3. Learn Basic Japanese: While some people in Japan speak English, it is not uncommon for the average person you meet to not speak any English at all.